sprinkler/rainmachine-developer-resources/README.md

 - sdk-parsers : Python scripts that are used by RainMachine to fetch the weather data from different weather information providers.
 - timezone: The time zone database used on RainMachine

+See README.md in each folder for a more information.